WW Recipe of the Day: Slow Cooker Toscana Soup Made Lighter

 - Season to taste with salt and pepper.

-Source: Slightly adapted from Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes!
+Recipe source: Slightly adapted from Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes by Phyllis Good

-If you liked slow cooker toscana soup you might also like:
+If you like crock pot toscana soup, you might also like: